Last Modified: 09 Dec 2013

 Your Group Leader: You may also consider tipping your leader for outstanding service throughout your trip.
 The amount is entirely a personal preference; however as a guideline US$1-3 per person, per day can be used.
 Of course you are free to tip more or less as you see fit, depending on your perception of service quality and the length of your trip.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.

-Please allow US$22 for international departure tax.
+Please allow US$25 for international departure tax from Mexico.

 Please note hurricane season is June to November when landslides, mudslides, flooding and disruptions to essential services can occur.
 Intrepid monitors situations as they arise, and may need to change itineraries or activities in response to these natural weather occurrences.